Chapter 7 Spatial autocorrelation

 In the example where we use a z-score of >2.58 or <-2.58 we interpret this as…

-…> 2.58 or <-2.58 standard deviations away from the mean are significant at the 99% level…this means there is a <1% chance that autocorrelation is not present
+…> 2.58 or <-2.58 standard deviations away from the mean are significant at the 99% level…this means there is a <1% chance that autocorrelation is not present, indicating positive autocorrelation (this could be high surrounded by high or low surrounded by low).

 The Global vs location spatial autocorrelation resource goes through the specific formulas here, but the most important parts are knowing